-- 1. Complete a block on the Signature Verification page with an original wet-ink signature. - 2.
-Review and understand the candidate's instructor task book requirements and responsibilities. - 3.
-Verify the candidate's successful completion of one or more job performance requirements through observation or review. - A candidate may not obtain evaluation signatures for any job performance requirements completed prior to the initiation approval date. - Sign all appropriate lines in the instructor task book with an original wet-ink signature or approved digital signature (e.g. DocuSign or Adobe Sign; a scanned copy of a signature is not acceptable) to record demonstrated performance of tasks.
+- 1. Complete a block on the Signature Verification page with a handwritten signature. - 2.
+Review and understand the candidate's task book requirements and responsibilities. - 3.
+Verify the candidate's successful completion of one or more job performance requirements through first-hand observation. - Do not evaluate any job performance requirement (JPR) until after the candidate initiates the task book. - Sign all appropriate lines in the task book with a handwritten signature or approved digital signature (e.g. Docusign or Adobe Sign) to record demonstrated performance of tasks.

-Registered Instructor Responsibilities
+Registered Instructor

-The State Fire Training Registered Instructor of the Instructor: Live Fire Training - Fixed Facility course is the individual who reviews and confirms the completion of a candidate's task book initiation requirements.
+The registered instructor is the State Fire Training Registered Instructor who taught the candidate's Instructor: Live Fire Training - Fixed Facility course.